 On a personal level, I had no idea that the CTA train 2 blocks from my building would annoy me so much until after I moved in.
 We want to help you avoid this!

-As we mentioned earlier, Chicago is also building like crazy, so the chances that there's a building going up right next door is pretty high.
-Construction can start at 8am so it's really important to consider what's happening near a building before you move in.
+As we mentioned earlier, most cities are building like crazy, so the chances that a building will go up right next door is pretty high.
+Construction can start at 8am so it’s really important to consider what’s happening near a building before you move in.

 Takeaway: Check out the surrounding area for new construction, traffic noise, and the CTA.
 If any of these are an issue, seek a unit as far away from noise as possible.